pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

     Manual gain control by the rotary encoder.

     To save power from the battery, display is switching off after 5 minutes.
-    Display is waking up by the use of one of the controllers e.g. screen, rotary controller or rotary controller switch
+    Display is waking up by the use of one of the controllers e.g. screen, rotary controller or rotary controller switch.

+    Power consumption 120 mA and 80 mA when display is switched off.